-Romania: OMV Petrom-Exxon Black sea oil-gas JV project feasible25.
-March 2016. / SEE Energy News
+Romania: OMV Petrom-Exxon Black sea oil-gas JV project feasible, SEE Energy News

 It must be possible to export natural gas from offshore fields in the Black Sea developed by OMV Petrom in partnership with ExxonMobil for the project to be feasible, said the CFO of OMV Petrom, Andreas Matje.